-Did you know that a pharmacist started Memorial Day?
+Did you know that a pharmacist healthcare professional started Memorial Day?
 Pharmacist Henry C. Welles had an idea to place flowers on the graves of those who fought in the Civil War in the summer of 1865, according to Tech Times.
 General John B. Murray helped the pharmacist organize the memorial, which took place the following year on May 5, 1866.
 The ceremony eventually became known as Memorial Day.

 Today, APhA remains committed to honoring our veterans on Memorial Day and throughout the year.
 Taking a place of pride in front of the APhA headquarters building is the Memorial Flagpole, with four scenes depicting medicines used in times of war.
 Inside our building is the Federal Pharmacy Conference Room that was dedicated by pharmacists in the service.
 Every fall, APhA holds a Veterans Day ceremony on the steps in front of our building to recognize America’s veterans and health care providers.

 APhA is also involved with the Joint Federal Pharmacy Seminar (JFPS), the largest annual event for federal pharmacy.
 Working with federal pharmacy advisors and healthcare professionals, APhA coordinates the education and meeting activities for this important event, and serves as the Accreditation Council for Pharmacy Education provider.
 For more information, visit http://jfpsmeeting.pharmacist.com/.